 Hagar, called ‘that slave woman’ by Sarah, recoiled back into a place of containment, separated herself from the promise – Ishmael – and began to cry.
 We need to hold on to what God has promised.
 Don’t give up – keep trusting even when it seems like nothing is happening.
 God wants to cultivate a dependency and faith in him despite the circumstances.

 5. God hears your cry

 God not only sees but he hears and whispers to us “don’t be afraid.”
-To Hagar he said, “Lift the boy up, take him by the hand for I will make him into a great nation” verse 18.
+To Hagar, he said, “Lift the boy up, take him by the hand for I will make him into a great nation” verse 18.
 His intent is to lift us, take us and make us into what he wants us to be.

 Genesis 21: 1-21 Abram and Sarai have had name changes to Abraham and Sarah.
 Hagar has now given birth to a son called Ishmael.
 Sarah too has had a child called Isaac.
-Once again jealousy and insecurity rises up and Hagar along with Ishmael are commanded to leave, but not before God reveal his purpose for Hagar to Abraham.
+Once again jealousy and insecurity rise up and Hagar along with Ishmael are commanded to leave, but not before God reveal his purpose for Hagar to Abraham.
 Abraham then provides her with food and water.
-However that soon runs out.
+However, that soon runs out.

 Proverbs 21:13 says “If a man shuts his ears to the cry of the poor, he too will cry out and not be answered.”

 In our communities, the Caribbean Islands and The Mystical Order of Spiritual Baptist, we have a responsibility to hear the cry of the poor and come alongside the hopeless and the helpless, whether in our local area or in another part of the world.